-The Employer has the right to make and alter, from time to time, rules and regulations to be observed by the employees, provided that they are not inconsistent with this Agreement and are in compliance with all employment and safety related statutes related to Provincial and/or Federal Legislation.
+- a) The Employer has the right to make and alter, from time to time, rules and regulations to be observed by the employees, provided that they are not inconsistent with this Agreement and are in compliance with all employment and safety related statutes related to Provincial and/or Federal Legislation. - b) The Parties agree to cooperate to facilitate broad and liberal leaves for operations and training military leave for workers who serve as members of the Canadian Forces Reserves, in accordance with Provincial and Federal law and the "Declaration of Support for the Reserve Forces" signed by the Canadian Office of the Building and Construction Trades Department and the National Construction Labour Relations Alliance, dated May 12th, 2010.

-- a) It is an exclusive function of the Employer to hire, promote, demote, transfer (i.e. Article 4.04), suspend, lay off, discipline or discharge for just cause, employees in the bargaining unit, subject to the provisions of this Agreement. - b) The Parties agree to cooperate to facilitate broad and liberal leaves for operations and training military leave for workers who serve as members of the Canadian Forces
+It is an exclusive function of the Employer to hire, promote, demote, transfer (i.e. Article 4.04), suspend, layoff, discipline or discharge for just cause, employees in the bargaining unit, subject to the provisions of this Agreement.